Across the school year, the curriculum will be taught in seven-week blocks.

 Enrichment – in addition to breakfast clubs, students will have the opportunity to participate in a selection of after-school enrichment activities ranging from sport to performing arts to music.

-Assessment, Performance and Presentation – the ‘7th week’
+Assessment, Performance and personal education – the ‘7th week’

 Following each 6 week learning block, students will experience a different type of week which gives them the opportunity to:

-- Present and perform high-quality work to their peers, teachers, families and the wider community, and
+- Present and perform high-quality work to their peers, teachers, families and the wider community.

 - Create, innovate and explore new technologies.